Florida's 13,147 new cases among highest in 5 months; deaths rise by 121

 Four other juveniles are among the 34 deaths in the 15-24 class, including a 16-year-old girl in Miami-Dade.
 The class increased by one after being 33 since Sept.
 25.

 55 and older: 94 percent of fatalities with 62 percent 75 and older.
-Smaller percentage tested positive – 27 percent age 55 and older and 6 percent 75 and older, with both those figures going up 0.1 in one day.
+A smaller percentage tested positive – 28 percent age 55 and older and 7 percent 75 and older, gaining 0.1 in one day for each.

 CITIES